enescakir/emoji/README.md

 ```

 ## Todo :pushpin:
-* Add emoji string replacer
+* Add emoji string parser

 ## Contributing :man_technologist:
-I am accepting PRs that add characters to the class.
+I am accepting PRs that add characters to the package.

 Please use [this list](http://unicode.org/emoji/charts/full-emoji-list.html) to look up the unicode value and the name of the character.

 ## Credits :star: